quorum1/governance/docs/financial-model.md

 | Year 2 - 2022 ² ³ | $600K | 75x | $45M |
 | Year 3 - 2023 ² | $600K | 50x | $30M |
 | Legacy Total | $1.6M | 71.9x (avg) | $115M |
-- ***¹ For year 0:** All of the rev tokens will be issued to the time investment pool and awarded as rev points to the meta founder (Hank Holiday) as a replacement for the originally planned meta-founder entitlement.
+- ***¹ For year 0:** All of the rev tokens will be issued to the time investment pool and awarded as rev points to the meta founder as a replacement for the originally planned meta-founder entitlement.
 Full details outlined in [Changes from Legacy Financial Model](#changes-from-legacy-financial-model).*
 - ***² For year 1, 2, and 3:** A pass-through fund will be created to manage the retroactive issuance of the rev tokens.*
     - *First any money investments will be collected, documented and the amounts will be taken from the total pool.
 These cash investments will specifically include the unpaid legal fees to London Law, Inc less any amounts paid on the Initial Counsel Profit Share to date (full details outlined in [Changes from Legacy Financial Model](#changes-from-legacy-financial-model)).*
     - *Then the remaining amount will be available for allocation amongst all individuals who were members during that year via a participatory retroactive valuation process agreed on by at least 60% of the members from that year who remain active and are engaged enough to participate in the decision-making process.*
-- ***³ For year 1 and year 2:** Felipe Da Cruz will be awarded 750k rev points in each year (for a total of 1.5M rev points) as a replacement for the originally planned prime founder entitlement.
+- ***³ For year 1 and year 2:** Member Q0005 will be awarded 750k rev points in each year (for a total of 1.5M rev points) as a replacement for the originally planned prime founder entitlement.
 Full details outlined in [Changes from Legacy Financial Model](#changes-from-legacy-financial-model).*

 **The first live cohort will be year 4, defined exactly as below (including budget).**